Senior Software Engineer

 What are you looking to learn or what skill are you looking to build next?

-Is there a link/thing you’d like to promote and/or a way people (social media, blog etc) can get in contact with you to ask questions etc?
+Is there a way people can get in contact with you to ask questions etc.?

 Last Question: If you had to be a zombie and you had to eat someone’s brains, whose would it be and why?